exicxx/SpectralCNNAutoencoder/README.md

 # SpectralCNNAutoencoder

-`SpectralCNNAutoencoder` is a Python project designed for analyzing spectral data using a Convolutional Neural Network (CNN) autoencoder.
+`SpectralCNNAutoencoder` is a Python project designed for analyzing spectral data using a Convolutional  autoencoder (CAE).
 This tool identifies and visualizes anomalies in spectral data by reconstructing spectra, highlighting anomalous regions, and overlaying associated galaxy images from the Sloan Digital Sky Survey (SDSS).

 ## Features

-- **Autoencoder Model for Spectra**: Train a CNN autoencoder to compress and reconstruct spectral data.
+- **Autoencoder Model for Spectra**: Train a CAE to compress and reconstruct spectral data.
 - **Anomaly Detection**: Detects anomalies based on reconstruction residuals and custom thresholds, allowing fine control over anomaly sensitivity.
 - **Visualization**:
   - Generates superimposed plots of original and reconstructed spectra, with highlighted residuals.